British Columbia (BC) family law software

 Excluded property regime

 Under FLA Part 5, property a spouse brought into the relationship, plus inheritances and gifts received during it, is 'excluded.'
 Only the increase in value during the relationship is shared.
-Tracing excluded property is often the central evidentiary fight.
+Tracing excluded property is often the central evidentiary fight — Divo's BC property module tracks exclusions and growth attribution line by line.

 Common-law spouses included